-Though many will argue the claim that mole was created in Puebla, there is no doubt that Mexico’s creamy, rich sauce made of numerous ingredients is now one of Puebla’s biggest exports.
+Although many will argue the claim that mole was created in Puebla, there is no doubt that Mexico’s creamy, rich sauce made of numerous ingredients is now one of Puebla’s biggest exports.
 Mole can be found in most traditional restaurants throughout the state, including tiny mom-and-pop fondas, each with its own personal recipe.
-In Puebla City you can also visit some of the city’s mole grinders where folks come to get large quantities of the sauce.
+In Puebla City, you can also visit the mole grinders where folks come to get large quantities of the sauce.
 Just the smell in the air will make you hungry.

 Satisfy your sweet tooth

-Puebla’s colonial nuns had a lot of time on their hands and apparently a flair for cooking.
-They are said to have created some of Mexico’s most iconic dishes, including mole, chiles en nogadas, and Puebla’s famous traditional candies made of pumpkin seeds, candied nuts, marzipan, and sesame.
-If you have a craving for something sweet, head down to Calle Santa Clara in Puebla’s Centro Histórico to visit some of the city’s oldest candy manufacturers and shops (where you’ll also find plenty of free samples).
+Puebla’s colonial nuns had a lot of time on their hands and, apparently, a flair for cooking.
+They are said to have created some of Mexico’s most well-known dishes, including mole, chiles en nogada and Puebla’s famous traditional candies made of pumpkin seeds, candied nuts, marzipan and sesame.
+If you have a craving for something sweet, head down to Calle Santa Clara in Puebla’s Centro Histórico to visit some of the city’s oldest candy manufacturers and shops – where you’ll also find plenty of free samples.

 Visit Mexico’s active volcano

 A story of star-crossed lovers tells us that Popocatépetl is still mourning the death of his love, which is why he refuses to be silent, spewing out ashes and rocks every few months from the northern edge of Puebla’s city limits.
 This volcano and its partner, Iztaccíhuatl, can be found in the national park that bears their names, the latter of which can be trekked by experienced climbers looking for adventure.